-Bryce Petty Reportedly Suffered 'Considerable' MCL Injury
+Bryce Petty Reportedly Suffered MCL Sprain, Hopes to Play vs. Eagles

-Bryce Petty Reportedly Suffered 'Considerable' MCL InjuryAugust 27, 2017
+Bryce Petty Reportedly Suffered MCL Sprain, Hopes to Play vs. EaglesAugust 27, 2017

-New York Jets quarterback Bryce Petty suffered a "considerable" injury to his MCL in Saturday's 32-31 loss to the New York Giants.
+New York Jets quarterback Bryce Petty reportedly suffered a Grade 1 MCL sprain in Saturday's 32-31 loss to the New York Giants and "hopes to play" in the team's preseason finale against the Philadelphia Eagles on Thursday.

+Adam Schefter of ESPN reported the news, adding Petty is expected to be ready for the start of the regular season.
+Ian Rapoport of NFL Network originally reported Petty had a "considerable" injury to his MCL.

 After the Jets selected him in the fourth round of the 2015 NFL draft, Petty made his Jets debut last year in Week 9.
 In six appearances, he threw for 809 yards, three touchdowns and seven interceptions.
 The team placed him on injured reserve last December with a torn left shoulder labrum.